A secondary education for girls in rural Ethiopia

 Charity information: Link Community Development International

 Ethiopia remains one of the poorest countries in the world.
 Access to quality education is low, with just 11% of girls from rural areas going to secondary school.
-Most schools are in towns and are severely overcrowded, with few resources and poor teaching.
-Girls face many barriers, from hours of chores to inadequate sanitary protection, gender-based violence and early marriage.
-Many feel unsupported and drop out of school, without the skills to seize life opportunities or develop livelihoods.
+Most schools are in towns, with overcrowded classes, sparse resources and substandard teaching.
+Girls face many barriers, from domestic burdens to inadequate sanitary protection, harrasment, violence and early marriage.
+Even when they can access school, many feel unsupported and drop out without livelihood and life skills.

-We will work with local communities, schools and government to address the critical obstacles girls in Wolaita face in accessing and completing their education, and develop sustainable secondary school systems by 2024.
-We’ll support girls through each stage of their learning to acquire higher order literacy and numeracy, core subjects knowledge and life skills, using tried and tested interventions such as tutorials, girls' clubs, mothers' groups, guidance and reusable sanitary protection.
+We will work with communities, schools and government to address the critical obstacles girls face to access and complete their education, and develop sustainable new secondary schools in the deepest rural areas of need.
+We’ll support girls through each stage of their learning to develop literacy and numeracy, core subjects knowledge and lifeskills, using proven interventions such as intensive teacher training, tutorials, guidance and essential support packs such as sanitary wear and textbooks.

 To help 63,577 girls become 'ready to learn' and transform the quality of education in Wolaita.